West Virginia Interfaith Refugee Ministry (WVIRM)

 How did WVIRM get organized?

 WVIRM formed in October 2015 when a number of religious leaders representing Christian, Muslim and Jewish congregations joined with other community leaders to work together to bring greater understanding of the plight of the Syrian refugees to West Virginians and their leaders.

 October 2015: WVIRM held an informational webinar at St. John’s Episcopal Church regarding the refugee vetting and resettlement process.
 Over 150 people of all faiths attended and over 100 signed up to volunteer and learn more.

 November 2015: Sent a letter, signed by over 100 people of many faiths, urging elected officials to allow resettlement of properly vetted Syrians and other refugees in WV.

 December 4, 2015: A meeting with political leaders was held at St. John’s Episcopal Church to discuss refugee issues.
 Senators Joe Manchin and Shelly Moore Capito, representatives from the offices of Congressman Alex Mooney and Evan Jenkins, as well as Dr. Carolyn Stuart, from the Governor’s Office of Minority Affairs and a representative from City of Charleston Mayor’s office attended, among others.

 What are they doing now?

-Currently, WVIRM is developing plans to present to its Board in March, 2018 concerning new projects to aid refugees here in the US and abroad.
-The focus is likely to be partnerships with universities and medical groups to aid refugees.
+Currently, WVIRM is pursuing plans approved by its Board in March, 2018 concerning new projects to aid refugees here in the US and abroad.
+The focus is on partnerships with universities and medical groups to aid refugees.
 More will be posted as plans develop including information on how you can help.
 In the meantime, WVIRM continues its public events – please check out our Facebook page to learn more.